 Most of the PlantNet Dwarf fruit tree range under the Backyard Beauties banner will do most of their growing in the first couple of years and will grow to their full height by then.
 After this time the tree will start into a fruiting cycle and the tree will not grow any more in height and then starts to produce large quantities of fruit bearing laterals (branches).

-It is recommended for the Angel Peach however that once you have planted your tree, you prune it straight away (if it has not already been done by PlantNet Nurseries or the retail nurseries).
+It is recommended for the Angel Peach, full size Fireball and full size Spring Satin that once you have planted your tree, you prune it straight away (if it has not already been done by PlantNet Nurseries or the retail nurseries).

 Make sure you do not allow any shoots to grow from below the ground or graft, and ensure they are removed cleanly to the tree trunk.

 Espalier training system